Replace your oil heating with a modern heat pump

 Research from Rightmove suggests that improving a home’s Energy Performance Certificate rating from an F to a C can increase property value by around 15%.
 Installing a heat pump can play an important role in improving a home’s EPC rating.

-As more buyers look for energy-efficient homes with lower running costs, upgrading your heating system can make your property more attractive to buyers.
+As more buyers look for energy-efficient homes with lower running costs, upgrading your heating system can make your property more attractive.

 Find out more